niryarden/sweetcase/README.md

 ])
 ```

-to achieve the equivalent behavior of:
+is equivalent to the behavior of:
 ```js
 const num = 1;
 switch(num) {